bilalakil/simple-relay/README.md

 wscat -c "wss://url/?sessionType=kubblammo&targetNumMembers=2"
 ```

-A successful connection means you're waiting for `targetNumMembers - 1` other members to also be waiting.
+A successful WS connection means you're waiting for `targetNumMembers - 1` other members to also be waiting.
 When that happens you'll all be put into a session and receive a [`SESSION_START`](#session_start) message.
 From then you can start sending messages to each other/performing other actions.